sama64/sama64.github.io/content/posts/personal-assistants.md

  the thing with clawd is that you _can_ own your data, even if you don't right now. or at least you have the possibility.

- why do i say this? clawd let's you use any LLM provider, and holds your data in whatever device you're running it on. it also holds the credentials to all the services you connect it to.
+ why do i say this? clawd lets you use any LLM provider, and holds your data in whatever device you're running it on. it also holds the credentials to all the services you connect it to. _(yes, scary)_

  so even if openai, anthropic or whoever has the hottest SOTA this week goes down, you can just swap to another model. so if you’re filthy rich you could just host some open-source SOTA yourself and keep it running even if we nuke each other out for some time.